jackadam1981/ChromeEc/util/iteflash.md

 ## CR50 CCD sans servod alternative {#ccd-sans-servod}

-This section applies whether using CR50 CCD via [Servo v4](https://www.chromium.org/chromium-os/servo/servov4) or [SuzyQ aka SuzyQable](https://www.sparkfun.com/products/14746).
+This section applies whether using CR50 CCD via [Servo v4](https://www.chromium.org/chromium-os/servo/servov4) or [SuzyQ a.k.a.
+SuzyQable](https://www.sparkfun.com/products/14746).

 When using CR50 CCD, it is possible to reflash without servod, which _must not_ be running when using this method.